wdbo/webdocbook/docs/Special-Files-&-Options.md

 Any file named `README.md` in a directory will be displayed at the bottom of the directory contents indexing, just like the default behavior of Apache.

+Any asset, image or other media file, that you want to include or use in a Markdown content must be stored in an `assets/` sub-directory in the current directory.
+If you do not follow this rule, your file will not be accessible by the web-server.

+By default, any file contained in a directory named `wip/` will not be displayed publicly and will not be referenced in the *sitemap* neither in the index ; to view it, you will have to manually write its URL.

 ### Meta-files

 *WebDocBook* is designed to use some special *meta-files* for each chapter.
 A *meta-file* is